-SPECIAL AU MEMBERS TREATMENT Homeless Individual An individual who lacks a fixed and regular nighttime residence, or an individual whose primary nighttime residence is: a halfway house or similar institution that provides a temporary residence for individuals intended to be institutionalized • a temporary accommodation for not more than 90 days in the residence of another individual; a place not designed for, or ordinarily used, as a regular sleeping accommodation for human beings; (a hallway, a bus station, a lobby, or similar places); • a supervised shelter designed to provide temporary accommodations for homeless individuals Homeless AUs may use benefits to purchase prepared meals from homeless meal providers and other eating facilities authorized by FNS.
+SPECIAL AU MEMBERS TREATMENT Homeless Individual An individual who will imminently lose their nighttime residence, lacks a fixed and regular nighttime residence, or whose primary nighttime residence meets one of the following below: a halfway house or similar institution that provides a temporary residence for individuals intended to be institutionalized a temporary accommodation for not more than 90 days in the residence of another individual; a place not designed for, or ordinarily used, as a regular sleeping accommodation for human beings; (a hallway, a bus station, a lobby, or similar places); • a supervised shelter designed to provide temporary accommodations for homeless individuals Imminently homeless is defined as those who are due to lose their primary nighttime residence within 14 days, do not have an alternative residence, and lack the resources to secure permanent housing.
+Homeless AUs may use benefits to purchase prepared meals from homeless meal providers and other eating facilities authorized by FNS.
 Institutional Care Residents Individuals shall be considered residents of an institution when the institution or facility provides the majority of their meals (over 50 percent of three meals daily) as a part of the institution's normal services.
 Exclude from any AU.
 Residents of institutional care are ineligible to participate in the SNAP program except for residents living in one of the following: battered women and children's shelters drug addiction or alcohol treatment centers group living arrangements for disabled or blind individuals homeless shelters • federally subsidized housing for the elderly.
 The residents of the above five types of institutional care may receive benefits even if over 50 percent of three meals are provided daily by the facility.
 Refer to 3215 Residents of Battered Women and Children Shelters; 3220 Residents of Drug and Alcohol Treatment Centers; 3225 Residents of Group Living Arrangements; and 3230 Residents of Homeless Shelters.
 Live-in Attendants Determine eligibility as a separate AU for the individual(s) whose presence in the home is solely for medical care, housekeeping, childcare or similar reasons.
 Do not include the attendant in the AU with those for whom s/he provides services.